mrlesmithjr/docker-ansible-nginx-lb/README.md

 Repo Info
 =========
-A [Docker] container to load-balance DNS services on `TCP/UDP`..
+A [Docker] container to load-balance generic services on `TCP`..
-`mrlesmithjr/nginx-lb:ubuntu-dns-lb`
+`mrlesmithjr/nginx-lb:ubuntu-tcp-lb`

 Purpose
 -------
-To front-end DNS load-balancing to your containerized DNS services.
+To front-end TCP load-balancing to your containerized TCP services.
 Allowing for scaling out.

 Requirements